transdryad/RougeLand/README.md

 To compile from source:

 RougeLand requires SDL3, ZLIB, Meson, CMake, and a C++ compiler & standard library to be installed and available on the system for compilation.
+I used the instructions [here](https://learncodethehardway.com/courses/learn-cpp-the-hard-way/1-the-basics/01-gearing-up/).
 Clone this git repo, and then cd into it in the terminal.
+Biuld file adjust may be necessary depending on your setup.

 ```bash
 meson setup --prefer-static --default-library=static build